top of page

 ACCESS D has demonstrated early feasibility and is now moving towards wider implementation and further testing.

-The next phase will focus on delivering the model across a broader range of teams, settings, and communities, and on understanding its impact on progression into dementia research opportunities.
-A key question is whether this approach can improve recruitment to time and target in NIHR portfolio studies by reaching people earlier, reducing uncertainty, and reducing avoidable drop-out.
+The next phase will aim to deliver the model across a broader range of teams, settings and communities, and examine its impact on progression into dementia research opportunities.
+A key question is whether this approach can improve recruitment to time and target in NIHR portfolio studies by supporting and reaching people earlier, reducing uncertainty and reducing avoidable drop-out.

-Alongside this, ACCESS D will produce co-produced visual resources, a practical toolkit, and a training approach to support wider adoption.
-This will help move the work from a single feasibility study towards a transferable model that can be used and adapted by other teams.
+Alongside this, ACCESS D will produce co-produced visual resources, a practical toolkit and a training approach to support wider adoption.
+These outputs will help move the work from a single feasibility study towards a transferable model that can be used and adapted by other teams.

-ACCESS D has been designed in a way that supports future scalability and transferability.
-It uses existing trusted workforce roles, adaptable community settings, and low-burden research activities, allowing it to be implemented in different contexts while retaining its core principles.
-This gives it potential relevance beyond dementia, particularly in areas where research participation is limited by access barriers, uncertainty, or lack of visible routes into research.
+ACCESS D has been designed to support future scalability and transferability across teams and settings.
+It uses existing trusted workforce roles, adaptable community settings and low-burden research activities with integrated co-production, allowing it to be implemented in different contexts while retaining its core principles.
+This gives it potential relevance beyond dementia, particularly in areas where research participation is limited by access barriers, uncertainty or lack of visible routes into research.

-Longer term, ACCESS D has the potential to contribute to a more inclusive and efficient model of community-based research delivery, aligned with NIHR priorities around inclusion, decentralised research, and improved recruitment performance.
+Longer term, ACCESS D has the potential to contribute to a more inclusive and efficient model of community-based research delivery.
+It aligns with national priorities around healthy communities, prevention, long-term conditions, digital inclusion, research inclusion, decentralised delivery, improved recruitment performance, and applied research that can move from local need to wider adoption.

 © NIHR ARC Wessex contact arcwessex@soton.ac.uk